Orange-OpenSource/ods-android/docs/components/Chips.md

 ![Dark choice chips flow row](images/chips_choice_flow_row_dark.png)

 Use `OdsChoiceChipsFlowRow` composable.
-Note that the chip style is outlined or filled according to your OdsTheme component configuration, outlined by default.
+Note that the chips style is outlined or filled according to your OdsTheme component configuration, outlined by default.

 ```kotlin